golang/proposal/design/33974-add-public-lockedfile-pkg.md

 ## Compatibility

 There are no compatibility issues.
-Since this will be a code addition.
+Since this will be a code addition but Ideally we don't want to maintain two copies of this package going forward, and we probably don't want to vendor `x/exp` into the `cmd` module.

+Perhaps that implies that this should go in the `x/sys` or `x/sync` repo instead?

 ## Implementation

-Adrien Delorme plans to do copy the internal/lockedfile package from cmd/go to `x/exp`.
+Adrien Delorme plans to do copy the exported types in the proposal section from `cmd/go/internal/lockedfile` to `x/sync`.